oubiwann/lcmap-system/docs/source/includes/_api_gen.md

 (def client (lcmap/connect))

-; This will read your ERS username and password from ENV variables or ; the lcmap.ini configuration file, authenticate against the LCMAP servce, ; and then create a client connection pool that will be used in subsequent ; requests to the LCMAP service.
+; This will read your ERS username and password from ENV variables or ; the lcmap.ini configuration file, authenticate against the LCMAP service, ; and then create a client connection pool that will be used in subsequent ; requests to the LCMAP service.